-- 70,000 Point Initial Bonus Offer after $5,000 or more in purchases during the first 3 months from account opening.
-That’s the second biggest Southwest Airlines card offer I’ve ever seen, for any of their products.
+- 100,000 Point Initial Bonus Offer after meeting the spend requirement on this card.
+That’s the biggest Southwest Airlines card offer I’ve ever seen, for any of their products.

-- Over halfway to a companion pass that’ll last through 2021.
+- Enough for a companion pass that’ll last through 2021.
 125,000 points in a calendar year earns a companion pass starting in 2020 which means bringing someone along with you, whether you’re spending money or points when you travel, for just taxes.
 The initial bonus plus the points earned on the card from spending count towards that total.
-When you earn a companion pass — and this offer gets you much of the way there — it’s valid for the rest of the calendar year and the entire next calendar year.
-At this point you want to finish your spending towards the bonus in early 2020 to maximize that companion pass — so it’s the perfect time to get this card for maximum effect.
+When you earn a companion pass — and completing this offer gets you there — it’s valid for the rest of the calendar year and the entire next calendar year.

 - Faster points-earning that counts towards companion pass.
 Here’s points earning with this new card: 3x on Southwest Airlines purchases, as well as hotel and car rental partner purchases through Southwest’s website; 2x social media + search ads and internet/cable/phone; 1x on everything else.